Anastasios-K/Time_Series_forecasting_CNN/README.md

 ## Future development
 - Further refinement and research
-- Integration of Colab notebook to facilitate execution (for those with limited computational recourses)
+- Integration of Colab notebook to facilitate the execution (for those with limited computational recourses)